 Technology Use Because the City of Round Rock is a public agency, internet traffic is subject to open records laws and should be used with this fact in mind.
 The City of Round Rock extends to employees the ability to use its computers, network and phones for limited personal, non-commercial use.
 Movement of Equipment All movement or relocation of any computer equipment is to be handled by the Information Technology Department.
 The proposed movement or relocation of computers, printers, telephones, etc. must be coordinated in advance via the Help Desk system.
 System Passwords Employees are not to disclose any password(s) for which they are responsible, or use any transaction, software, files, or resources to bypass security controls.
 Email Email is retained by the City of Round Rock Information Technology Department for six months as a convenience to those with accounts.
 It is the employee's responsibility to comply with applicable open records retention schedules and backup messages that they wish to keep for more than six months.
 Physical Device Security Physical security is defined as taking the appropriate measures to protect the City issued equipment itself and the data that is on it.
-Examples of City issued equipment, include but is not limited to, laptops, tablets, mobile phones, etc. It is the employee's responsibility to follow the City's guidelines to ensure City equipment is properly protected.
-Avoid leaving City issued equipment in the car.
-If you must leave equipment in a vehicle unattended, place it in the trunk or somewhere out of sight.
-Do not leave City issued equipment unattended in public places, such as restaurants, airports, and hotels.
+Examples of City issued equipment, include but is not limited to, laptops, tablets, mobile phones, etc. It is the employee's responsibility to follow the City's guidelines to ensure City equipment is properly protected. • Avoid leaving City issued equipment in the car.
+If you must leave equipment in a vehicle unattended, place it in the trunk or somewhere out of sight. • Do not leave City issued equipment unattended in public places, such as restaurants, airports, and hotels.
 Avoid storing passwords and pin numbers with your device.
 Ensure that the device is configured to auto-lock and requires a password to login and access data.
 The IT Department provides encryption options for supported operating systems.
 If your City issued equipment is stolen or lost, please contact the IT Department immediately so appropriate action can be taken.
-Prohibitions Misuse of Information Technology resources may result in the restriction of computing privileges and/or disciplinary action.
+Cybersecurity Awareness All city employees are required to complete yearly Cybersecurity Awareness Training provided by the IT Department.
+Training will consist of an online training module and test.
+Employees will receive a link, once a year, via email that will take them to the required course and test.
+Each employee will be given a two (2) week period to complete the training.
+If an employee fails to complete the training within the two-week period, their City login account will be suspended.
+Once an employee's account is suspended, they will need to contact IT and complete the training within 24 hours to get their account reinstated.
+Misuse of Information Technology resources may result in the restriction of computing privileges and/or disciplinary action.
 All existing laws or policies apply, not just those specific to technology, but also those applying to personal conduct.
-Examples of misuse include, but are not limited to, the following:

-- Attempting to monitor or tamper with another user's electronic communications, or reading, copying, changing, or deleting another user's files or software without the explicit agreement of the owner; - Using a computer account, you are not authorized to use; - Obtaining a password for an account without permission of the owner; - Gaining unauthorized access to any computer systems; - Knowingly performing an act which will interfere with technology operations; - Violating terms of applicable software licensing agreements or copyright laws; and - Deliberately wasting computing resources.
+Prohibitions Examples of misuse include, but are not limited to, the following: Attempting to monitor or tamper with another user's electronic communications, or reading, copying, changing, or deleting another user's files or software without the explicit agreement of the owner; Using a computer account, you are not authorized to use; • Obtaining a password for an account without permission of the owner; Gaining unauthorized access to any computer systems; Knowingly performing an act which will interfere with technology operations; Violating terms of applicable software licensing agreements or copyright • laws; and Deliberately wasting computing resources.